 Larger Mystery Snails are usually safe and will keep to themselves but the smaller ones may become a target for larger, predatory fish.
 They also have a tendency to eat

 Overall, the Mystery Apple Snail is a great addition to any tank if you can get your hands on them.
 They are becoming increasingly harder to find.

 Malaysian Trumpet Snail

-As with all snails, a higher alkaline water balance is preferred, to keep their shells nice and hard.
-Malaysian Trumpet Snails are usually resting underneath the gravel during the day, and at night, when they are most busy, you will find them digging their way through the substrate, sweeping up any matter and algae that has fell through the cracks.
+As with all snails, a higher alkaline water balance is preferred to keep their shells nice and hard.
+Malaysian Trumpet Snails are usually resting underneath the gravel during the day and at night, when they are most busy, you will find them digging their way through the substrate, sweeping up any matter and algae that has fallen through the cracks.

 Best Algae Eating Shrimp